The Forgotten Allowance – Use it or lose it?

 Don’t hang around – use it now before it’s too late

 Any contributions you make will attract tax relief provided the criteria has been met.
 You will therefore re-coup any income tax you have previously paid on the monies.
-The pension company will claim the first 20% and you can reclaim any higher amount (40% or 45%) through your self-assessment tax return.
+The pension company will claim the first 20% and you can reclaim the relevant higher amount (an additional 20% for a higher rate tax payer or 25% for an additional rate tax payer) through your self-assessment tax return.

 If you think that you might benefit from carry forward on your pension annual allowance why not get in touch and see if we can help.
 We are currently offering all those with £100,000 or more in pensions, savings and investments a free review worth £500.
 Get in touch and see how we can help you today.